Just Cause (video game)

 Just Cause is a 2006 third-person action-adventure game set in an open world environment.
 It is developed by Swedish developer Avalanche Studios and published by Eidos Interactive, and is the first game in the Just Cause series.

 It was released for Microsoft Windows, PlayStation 2, Xbox, and Xbox 360.
+Additionally, the game can be purchased from the Xbox digital store and played on Xbox One and Xbox Series consoles through the Xbox backwards compatibility program.

 The area explored during the game is described as being over 1024 km2 in size, with 21 story missions and over 300 side missions to complete.
 As of 23 April 2009, it has sold more than one million copies.

 Gameplay

 The core gameplay consists of elements of a third-person shooter and a driving game, with a large, open world environment in which to move.
 On foot, the player's character is capable of walking, swimming, and jumping, as well as utilizing weapons and basic hand-to-hand combat.
 Players can take control of a variety of vehicles, including cars, boats, aircraft, helicopters, and motorcycles.
 Players can also perform stunts with their cars in which they can stand on the roof and jump to another car, or choose to open their parachute while still in motion on the roof.
 Other key features of the game include skydiving, base jumping, and parasailing (by latching onto a moving car or boat while one's parachute is deployed).

 The open, non-linear environment allows players to explore and choose how they wish to play the game.
 Although storyline missions are necessary to progress through the game, players can complete them at their own leisure.
 When not taking on a storyline mission, players can roam freely.
 However, doing so can attract unwanted and potentially fatal attention from the authorities.

 The player can partake in a variety of optional side missions, for example, liberating a village or taking over a drug cartel hideout.
 These are necessary to gain points with certain factions.